JamieVaughn/vue-blog/README.md

 Correct any errors here before pushing.

 When satisfied with changes you must `git push --force` if on master or `git push origin dev` if on dev branch. to trigger Travis CI to rebuild the branch and deploy it to Github pages.
 Do not `git pull` from origin as that will pull down only the built `/dist` folder contents that Travis CI deployed last.

+## Documentation

+To check out the boilerplate tutorial and docs, check out [the guide](https://vuepress-blog-boilerplate.bencodezen.io/).

+This uses [VuePress](https://vuepress.vuejs.org) to power the blogging platform.